Amarannaya/Grandida_Project/README.md

 =======
 **Project Title**

--AmmyBlocks
+-AmmyVote

 **Project Description**

-- AmmyBlocks Dapp is a decentralised web 3.0 based online voting system which allow voters to vote securely and anonymously while maintaining privacy and transparency, built on the polygon blockchain
+- AmmyVote Dapp is a decentralised web 3.0 based online voting system which allow voters to vote securely and anonymously while maintaining privacy and transparency, built on the polygon blockchain

 **Project Snapshot**
 --- project snapshots